Pocket/curation-tools-frontend/README.md

 ### IDE Setup

 Popular IDEs for React developers, such as Visual Studio Code or WebStorm, integrate with both ESLint and Prettier easily.
 You may have to install plugins to support these tools.
-Once that is done, your IDE will automatically highlight any issues that ESLint picked up in the code.
+Once that is done, your IDE will automatically highlight any issues that ESLint picked up in the app code.

 For a smooth development experience, configure Prettier to reformat the code on save.
 If, for some reason, it is not an option, you cal also use linting scripts: